Surgical Procedures: Esophagectomy

 What is recovery like?

-You will be told how to care for your incisions and will be given any other instructions before leaving the hospital.
+You will be told how to care for your incisions and will be given any other instructions related to your recovery before leaving the hospital.

 Your healthcare team will teach you about the medications you will be taking, such as those for pain, and prevention of blood clots, infection, constipation, and/or other conditions.

-Your provider will talk to you about activities you should avoid doing.
+Your provider will talk to you about changes to your activity level.
 In general:

 • Rest as needed and do not do any movements that cause pain.

-• Hold a pillow over your surgical incisions (if large) when coughing or sneezing.
+• Hold a pillow over your incisions when coughing or sneezing.

-• Avoid tub bathing, hot tubs, and/or swimming pools until your healthcare team says it is okay.
+• Avoid tub bathing, hot tubs, and/or swimming pools until your care team says it is okay.

-• Change your diet as directed by your healthcare team.
+• Change your diet if you are told to do so by your care team.

-• Speak with your healthcare provider about when it is safe for you to drive, go back to your normal activities, and go back to work.
+• Talk with your care team about when it is safe for you to drive, go back to normal activities, and return to work.

 What will I need at home?